msuzio/StoreExample/Stories.md

  ~~* Modifies shopping list to remove Items and quantity it actually managed to buy (we assume checkout completes successfully right now)~~
  ~~* Can report what Items it did not find from list.~~

+## Iteration 4:
+### Focus

+Correcting bad design points and poor structure

+~~* Item should not throw an Exception in the constructor.
+   * This mis-feature is spread out smongst the code base.
+Touch all areas as needed.~~

+## Iteration Five
+### Focus

+ Correct package structure

+ * Move all net.suzio.* packages to net.suzio.store.*

 ## Backlog

- * Move all existing packages to *net.suzio.store* package root; This is a big change, so deferred until Git commit won't be so massive right now and confuse readers
+ * Register implementation and checkout with Receipt.
+     * Implies we also have a method of submitting Shoppers to a pool of Registers
  * Consider if all Item list operations should really be consistently Maps rather than implicit folding of quantities
- * Register implementation and checkout with Receipt.
-    * Implies we also have a supervisor submittng Shoppers to a pool of Registers
- * Revisit exception throwing in Item constructor; what are consequences of invalid Items?
-    * This is another big refactor --make it one commitall its own
  * Shoppers should exit the store so Store.close() really knows it can complete close operation
     * This implies a"closing" state
  * Add logging (split into multiple stories as needed)